griffithlab/civicpy/docs/exports.rst

 contribution stores its organization's ``clinvarAccession`` when one is available.
 A Statement uses ``clinvarAccession`` for one accession and ``clinvarAccessions`` for multiple unique accessions.

+``create-gks-bundle-schema`` writes the JSON Schema for the referenced bundle, including collection key patterns and the concrete GKS models accepted by each collection.
+It writes ``civic-gks-bundle-v<bundle-format-version>.schema.json`` in the current directory and does not query CIViC or require a Variation Normalizer service.

 Use ``--organization-id`` to include only Assertions approved by one organization::